skycoin/skycoin/cmd/cli/README.md

 </details>

 ### Show Seed
-Show seed of a specified wallet.
+Show seed and seed passphrase of a wallet.
-The default wallet `($HOME/wallets/skycoin_cli.wlt)` will be used if no wallet was specified.
-The wallet file is configured through `WALLET_NAME` env var.

 ```bash